Nebelung-Dev/Nebelung-Dev/README.md

 **About Me**

-- I am currently working on nano, and Eclipse as well as other projects
+- I am currently basicaly retired 😭
 - Owner of Cog Network
-- Still waiting for Silksong
+- Silksong is finally out!!!
+I've been waiting so long

 **Proxy Sites**